 Jesus did more than teach a resurrection, He actually raised people from the dead.
-He demonstrated the fact that He had power over death and was the Great Resurrector.
+He demonstrated the fact that He had power over death and was the great Resurrector.
 He declared to Martha, "I am the resurrection and the life: he that believeth in me, though he were dead yet shall he live" (John 11:25).

-In teaching that there would be a resurrection, Jesus said that there would be a:
+In teaching about a resurrection, Jesus said that there would be a:

-1. Resurrection of life

-2. Resurrection of damnation
+- 1. Resurrection of life - 2.
+Resurrection of damnation